 - Experience.
-Mayo Clinic specialists have successfully used deep brain stimulation to treat hundreds of people who have essential tremor, Parkinson's disease and dystonia.
+Mayo Clinic specialists have successfully used deep brain stimulation to treat hundreds of people who have essential tremor, Parkinson's disease, epilepsy and dystonia.
 Recently, doctors have used deep brain stimulation to treat people who have obsessive-compulsive disorder, cluster headaches, Tourette syndrome, epilepsy and chronic pain that hasn't responded to other treatments.

 Research.
 The Mayo Clinic deep brain stimulation teams are studying the use of new types of stimulating systems for treatment of essential tremor and Parkinson's disease.

 Mayo Clinic doctors are also researching use of deep brain stimulation as a treatment for obsessive-compulsive disorder and other conditions.

 In addition, Mayo Clinic researchers are studying the possibility of performing the initial deep brain stimulation surgery while people are unconscious instead of awake.

 Neurologists in the Mayo Clinic Systems Electrophysiology Laboratory are studying the use of special pulse generators that can also record brain waves from the deep brain stimulating electrodes to determine how stimulation affects these brain waves.
 Neurosurgeons in the Neural Engineering Laboratory at Mayo Clinic's campus in Minnesota collaborate with engineers to create or adjust devices used to treat conditions affecting your brain.